-Other science subjects however do not enjoy the same negative reputation.
-Most students embark on the study of science subjects especially on the junior classes of schools with lots of enthusiasm, interest and curiosity.
-The apathy and negative attitudes towards science subjects develops at later stages, apparently when they begin to employ concepts which depend more on physics concepts.
-In an article appearing in The Academic Standard examinations has been poor.
-Under the 7-4-2-3 education system the same sentiments were raised in Kenyan schools.
-It appears that indeed the main cause of poor performance in the sciences as well as the emergence of poor attitudes towards sciences is physics concepts.
-By the advent of the 8-4-4 system of education it became compulsory for students to take all science subjects in Form I and Form II and at least two science subjects in Form III and Form IV.
+Form I and Form II and at least two science subjects in Form III and Form IV.
 It has been a common thing that the third subject being dropped by most students in most schools is Physics.
 Those who take Physics are either forced to do so by the schools or are relatively better in mathematics and more so they are all round students.
-So the 8-4-4 system has not addressed the problem of deteriorating performance in both computer studies and science subjects.
+So the 8-4-4 system has not addressed the problem of deteriorating performance in both mathematics and science subjects.

 This problem has been around for a long time.
 This is explained in the report by the National Committee in Educational Objective Policies (1976, NCEOP) popularly known as the Gachathi Committee.
-The report says in part that there has been a general deterioration on Computer studies and sciences throughout the formal system of education.
+The report says in part that there has been a general deterioration on Mathematics and sciences throughout the formal system of education.
 The problem is compounded by the persistent poor performance by students in national examinations in these subjects.
 Kimame (1985) describes attitude as a feeling and behavior about activities and can either be positive or negative.

-Attitudes towards computer studies and Physics have been associated with achievements by many scholars, researches by Eshiwani (1974), Sheikh (1977) showed that generally girls tend to have negative attitudes physics and this tended to affect their performance.
+Attitudes towards Mathematics and Physics have been associated with achievements by many scholars, researches by Eshiwani (1974), Sheikh (1977) showed that generally girls tend to have negative attitudes mathematics and this tended to affect their performance.

 According to an article in the Daily Nation (10th Feb.
-1996, p.19) a lecturer at Egerton University indicated that the most probable causes of negative attitudes towards physics among learners are:-
+1996, p.19) a lecturer at Egerton University indicated that the most probable causes of negative attitudes towards mathematics among learners are:-